calabozo/calabozo.github.com/statistics/graph/index.md

 \\[\rho_{X,Y} = \frac{cov(X,Y)}{\sigma_X\sigma_Y} \\]

 If we have an ordinal associaton, this means that instead of having the real numbers we have a sortered ranking with labels for the "first", "second", "third", etc... then we must use a [rank correlation](https://en.wikipedia.org/wiki/Rank_correlation).
 From all the available correlation coefficients, the most popular is the Speakman's rank correlation coefficient.
 The [Spearman correlation coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) is defined as the Pearson correlation coefficient between the ranked variables.
 The Kendall rank correlation coefficient is also quite popular.
-Commonly referred to as [Kendall's tau coefficient](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient) (after the Greek letter τ), is a statistic used to measure the ordinal association between two measured quantities
+Commonly referred to as [Kendall's tau coefficient](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient) (after the Greek letter τ), is a statistic used to measure the ordinal association between two measured quantities.

+A good summary about network inference can be found [here](http://www.nathalievilla.org/doc/pdf/wikistat-network_compiled.pdf).

 ## Relevance network

 Correlation can be misleading, let's imagine that we have two functions:
 \\[y=2·x+1+\varepsilon_0\\]
 \\[z=2·x+1+\varepsilon_1\\]
 where $$\varepsilon_0$$ and $$\varepsilon_1$$ are additive white random noise.
 This means that the variable x is highly correlated with y and z.
 But there is also a high correlation between z and y.
-Obviously we are interested in knowing if the relation between y and z is a true relation or they are correlated with a third variable (the variable x in this case).
+Obviously we are interested in knowing if the relation between y and z is a true relation or if they are correlated with a third variable (the variable x in this case).

 ```R
 > set.seed(2807)